How Swiss cobalt traders are trying to prevent child labour

 Glencore avoids artisanal mining

 Glencore is not among them.
 Anna Krutikov, Head of Sustainable Development at the Glencore headquarters in Zug, makes this clear: “We don’t buy or process any materials that come from artisanal mining.
-As an industrial miner, we can keep our supply chain free of risks of child labour or poor working conditions.”
+As an industrial miner, we can keep our supply chain free of risks of child labour or poor working conditions.
+However, we do not ignore the issue of artisanal mining in the country.”

+Krutikov highlights that artisanal mining is a complex challenge that requires collaboration with various stakeholders.
+To better manage the risks, Glencore is working with local authorities and various organisations, as well as partners along the supply chain.
 With around 15,000 mostly local staff, the company is one of the most important employers and taxpayers in the southeastern DRC.
 Despite the Covid-19 pandemic, Glencore's operations in the area continue unabated.

 “Nobody should have to work in an artisanal mine where life is at risk,” said Krutikov.
 “That's why we work with over 140 local cooperatives, with more than 4,000 members in total, to drive economic diversification so that people have an alternative to artisanal mining and can build a sustainable livelihood in, say, agriculture.”